 I never sought legal advice on the matter, but my research has led me to believe that there is no definitive answer to whether a physician employed by a health insurance company can retain partial ownership of an in-network group practice.
 I imagine I should have consulted a legal expert before starting the job to ensure I was in full compliance with all relevant laws and company policies.
 Better yet, I should have declared the conflict upfront whether or not I believed it was relevant.
 This is what virtually all corporate compliance officers will advise new or potential hires, and it would be prudent to seek out legal advice of your own if you suspect quiet firing.

-If you try to hang in as you are being quietly fired, be prepared to be treated poorly while seeking affirmation and answers from colleagues.
+If you try to hang in there as you are being quietly fired, be prepared to be treated poorly while seeking affirmation and answers from colleagues.
 You must prioritize your mental and physical health, take a step back, and view the situation objectively.
 Would you advise a family member to keep enduring, taking punishment, and asking for more?
 Understanding the dynamics of quiet firing and its implications can help you navigate the situation more effectively by knowing when to leave and protecting your career and well-being.

 I knew it was time to leave within a few short months as my responsibilities gradually shifted and became mundane.
 My role was diminished and no longer aligned with my skills and interests.
 The isolation excluded me from important meetings and decisions.
 My efforts were being deliberately overlooked.
 I realized my professional development would be limited and there would be no opportunity for career advancement.